-Data SourcesNM Department of Health Immunization Program Vaccines for Children Provider Immunization Coverage Surveys (CASA method)
+Data SourceNM Department of Health Immunization Program Vaccines for Children Provider Immunization Coverage Surveys (CASA method)

-DefinitionChildren aged 24-35 months who have received the recommended vaccine series (4 DTaP, 3 Polio, 1 MMR, 3 HepB, 3 Hib, and 1 Varicella) by their second birthday.
+DefinitionChildren aged 24-35 months who have received the recommended vaccine series (4 DTaP, 3 Polio, 1 MMR, 3 HepB, 3 HIB,1 Varicella, and 4 Pneumococcal) by their second birthday.